Onest-io/onest-whitepaper/README.md

 - 3.82 Million VOTE are distributed to staked ONS, depending on ONS-power.

 ### VOTE-power
 The voter can define the emission type over time (constant or linear decrease) and the emission duration (max.
-150d), when voting.
+150d).
 The longer the time period, the lower the VOTE-power.

-1 VOTE-power is generated, when 1 VOTE is burnt per day.
+`1 VOTE-power` is generated, when 1 VOTE is burnt per day.

 `const.
 VOTE-power = (total burnt VOTE on voting) / (total days for voting)`